Large Language Model-Driven Closed-Loop UAV Operation with Semantic Observations: Experiment and Evaluation

 \subsubsection{\textbf{Overall Result}}

 The average SR and completeness across Basic and Advanced tasks are summarized in Table~\ref{tab:overall results}.
+The results reflect the average value of three repetitions of experiments to mitigate the impact of potential randomness of LLM's output~\cite{LLMrandomness}.

 For the Basic tasks, all methods showed remarkable performance.
-Specifically, the GSCE, Self-Refine, and Ours methods achieved $100\%$ in both SR and completeness, while the Numerical achieved $95.5\%$ SR and $97.3\%$ completeness.
-This demonstrates their ability to generate correct code for a few-stage planning and basic spatial reasoning.
-However, the slightly lower performance of the Numerical method suggests that relying on numerical state observations can occasionally lead to misinterpretation in evaluation, resulting in incomplete or incorrect refinements.
+It is notable that the Numerical method \cite{InteractivePlanning} has a slightly lower performance with a $95.5\%$ SR and a $97.3\%$ completeness.
+This indicates that relying on numerical state observations can lead to misinterpretation in evaluation, even when handling simple tasks.

-Performance on the Advanced tasks declines notably across all methods as a result of increased task complexity.
-The open-loop GSCE method achieves only $66.7\%$ SR, indicating that refinement becomes critical as task complexity increases.
-The Self-Refine method performs worse, with $50.0\%$ SR and $74.3\%$ completeness, proving that relying on a single LLM for both generation and self-evaluation amplifies bias~\cite{LLM-bias}, resulting in introducing additional errors in refinement.
-The Numerical method achieves $73.3\%$ SR and $92.4\%$ completeness, showing that it can detect some deviations; however, its numeric perspective still fails to provide reliable evaluation feedback for refinement.
-In contrast, our proposed method substantially outperforms all baselines, achieving $85.0\%$ SR and $98.5\%$ completeness on Advanced tasks.
-The overall results demonstrate that our proposed framework significantly enhances the reliability of LLM-driven UAV operation code generation, particularly for complex tasks that require multi-stage planning and complex spatial reasoning.